suchow/suchow.io/_posts/2014-03-15-flame-challenge.md

 tags: [the flame challenge, alan alda]
 ---

-Every year, the *Alan Alda Center for Communicating Science* runs The Flame Challenge, which asks scientists to answer questions like "*What is a flame?*" in a way that makes sense to an 11-year-old.
+Every year, the *Alan Alda Center for Communicating Science* runs *The Flame Challenge*, a competition that asks scientists to answer questions like "What is a flame?" in a way that makes sense to an 11-year-old.
 In fact, children judge the entries.
-This year's challenge was to answer the question "*What is color?*"
+This year's challenge was to answer the question "What is color?"
+My training is in vision science, so I thought I would give it a try.

 What follows is my entry.